harishdukkipati/Harish-Projects/DRAFT_BOARD/README.md

-##NBA 2025 Draft Board Website
+## NBA 2025 Draft Board Website

 I built a scouting platform for the NBA Draft designed to help teams evaluate prospects more effectively.
-The homepage features a Big Board that ranks all draft-eligible players.
-Each player card displays the rankings submitted by various scouts, and the UI highlights insights at a glance — a scout's rank appears green if they’re higher on a player than the consensus, and red if they’re lower.

-The Big Board also includes a search bar to quickly find specific prospects and a team filter to narrow players by school.
-Clicking a player card navigates to their individual profile page, which features their photo and complete combine measurements.

-Below the player card, users can toggle between two key sections:
+### Features

+- **Big Board**: Ranks all draft-eligible players on the homepage.
+  - Each player card displays rankings submitted by scouts.
+  - Scout ranks are **highlighted**:
+    - 🟢 Green = higher than consensus
+    - 🔴 Red = lower than consensus
+  - Includes a **search bar** to find prospects quickly.
+  - **Team filter** allows narrowing players by school.

+- **Player Profiles**:
+  - Clicking a player card opens their profile page.
+  - Profile includes **photo** and **combine measurements**.

+- **Player Card Toggles**:
-- Player Stats: View detailed game logs or switch to season averages.
+  - **Player Stats**: View detailed game logs or switch to season averages.

-- Scouting Reports: Read existing reports from scouts or submit a new one via a built-in form.
+  - **Scouting Reports**: Read reports from scouts or submit a new one via a built-in form.

+### Value

-This application gives scouts and front office staff a streamlined, data-driven interface to analyze player performance, spot outlier evaluations, and document observations all in one place.
+This application gives scouts and front office staff a streamlined, data-driven interface to:
+- Analyze player performance
+- Spot outlier evaluations
+- Document observations all in one place